nuitrcs/commandlineworkshop/README.md

 [Software Carpentry Command Line Workshop](http://swcarpentry.github.io/shell-novice/): workshop materials you can work through on your own; there are videos of non-Northwestern instructors giving the workshop at: [video 1](https://www.youtube.com/watch?v=hAHJ0xGKMBk) and [video 2](https://www.youtube.com/playlist?list=PLkBeePYo-_VCXtMNGDboOL66V-P2-jAoM)

-[Learn Enough Command Line to Be Dangerous](https://www.learnenough.com/command-line-tutorial) by Michael Hartl, covers similar material to the two resource above.
+[Learn Enough Command Line to Be Dangerous](https://www.learnenough.com/command-line-tutorial) by Michael Hartl, covers similar material to the two resources above.

 [Conquering the Command Line](http://conqueringthecommandline.com/book) by Mark Bates is organized by command with subsections organized by the options for the commands.
 Makes for a clear reference with easy to navigate table of contents.